-07 Dec Christmas Holiday Payroll FAQs
+Christmas Holiday 2020 Payroll FAQs

 The silly season is upon us once again!
 To keep your payroll running smoothly these holidays, we’ve pulled together some answers to the most common questions we get at this time of year.

-We’re closing down for two weeks.
+Our employees are taking time off.
 How do we pay for the holidays?

 Whatever your approach, ensure that the period of the pay matches the period the employee is being paid for.
 Don’t manually add four weeks of leave to a single weekly pay period or it will get taxed incorrectly!